bitcoin/bips/bip-segdata.md

 ### SegData reference in transactions

 A transaction MAY include one or more SegData references.
-A reference is encoded as a 36-byte witness-v2 program, the same 4-byte marker + 32-byte hash as encoded in the commitment:
+A reference is encoded as a 40-byte witness-v2 program: the 4-byte marker and 32-byte hash also carried in the commitment, followed by the entry's byte length.

 ```
-scriptPubKey: OP_2 OP_PUSHBYTES_36 <4-byte marker> <32-byte SegData entry hash>
+scriptPubKey: OP_2 OP_PUSHBYTES_40 <4-byte marker> <32-byte SegData entry hash> <4-byte entry length>
 value:        0 (consensus-required)
 ```